romilly/start-apl/manuscript/Introduction.md

 * a few disliked it.
 * one or two became outstanding.
 They produced a steady stream of elegant, expressive, innovative solutions over many years.

-Many of the past winners of Dyalog's annual problem solving contest learned enough APL to **win the competition** in one or two weeks.
+Many of the past winners of Dyalog's annual problem solving contest **learned enough APL to win the competition in one or two weeks**.

 ### APL is slow